Class of 1983

 Mary Wuertenbaecher Petersen, BSN’83, is heart valve team coordinator at Saint Luke's Hospital in Chesterfield, Missouri (2016).

 Joyce Grimes Safley, BSN’77, MSN’83, was a candidate for judge of the Davidson County General Sessions Court in Tennessee in May 2018.
-She joined the Law Office of Melinda Jacobs in Franklin, Tennessee in August 2016.
+She joined the Law Office of Melinda Jacobs in Franklin as an attorney in August 2016.

-Kathleen Wooldridge Wolff, MSN’83, co-authored “The Partnership to Improve Diabetes Education Trial: A Cluster Randomized Trial Addressing Health Communication in Diabetes Care,” published in the Journal of General Internal Medicine in January 2020.
-She presented “Integrative Medicine Therapies to Enhance Health and Well-being,” at Vanderbilt University Medical Center in March 2019.
-Kathleen is a nurse practitioner in Vanderbilt’s Osher Center for Integrative Medicine.
+Kathleen Wooldridge Wolff, MSN’83, was leader of a class at the Vanderbilt Osher Center for Integrative Medicine, “Living Well with Chronic Pain: Skills and Practices,” in May 2021, and received an Excellence in Patient Experience Award from Vanderbilt University Medical Center in October.
+She co-authored “The Partnership to Improve Diabetes Education Trial: A Cluster Randomized Trial Addressing Health Communication in Diabetes Care,” published in the Journal of General Internal Medicine in January 2020.
+Kathleen presented “Integrative Medicine Therapies to Enhance Health and Well-being,” at VUMC in March 2019.
+She is a nurse practitioner in the Osher Center.